mpHarm88/street-smarts-ds/README.md

 # Street Smarts #

-You can find the project at [streetsmarts.online](www.streetsmarts.online).
+You can find our project at [streetsmarts.online](www.streetsmarts.online).

 ## Contributors